tmart2322/apex-async-chainable/README.md

 ## Library Overview

-Chaining asynchronous processes together can be cumbersome in Salesforce.
+Without this framework, chaining asynchronous processes in Salesforce requires tightly coupled chaining and business logic implementations.
 This library aims to make this process simpler by doing the following:

 -   Exposes extensible classes that have the chaining logic embedded and surfaces abstract methods for custom business logic.
 -   Allows sharing of variables between chain members.